 In the latest versions of the Q1400 and Q2400 (compared to the original releases), the grates are Porcelain-enameled cast-iron.
-Cast-iron grates are creates grill marks and hold heat really well.
+Cast-iron grates create grill marks and hold heat really well.
 I measured over 550 degrees on the grates in one test.
-The original versions were a matte finish cast-iron that built up burned-on carbon and a little harder to clean.
+The original versions were a matte finish cast-iron that built up burned-on carbon and was a little harder to clean.
 The new glossy finish is so much easier to clean.

-HINT: If you have an older model of the Weber electric gill that’s still going strong (and they do last for years!), you may want to consider a grate upgrade if you still have the stainless steel or matte cast-iron grates.
-The newer porcelain-coated cast iron grates are easier to clean and give you grill marks like a flame-based grill.
+If you have an older model of the Weber electric gill that’s still going strong (and they do last for years!), you may want to consider a grate upgrade if you still have the stainless steel or matte cast-iron grates.
+The newer porcelain-coated cast-iron grates are easier to clean and give you grill marks like a flame-based grill.
 While I generally don’t compare electric to gas grills, because as a condo-dweller flame isn’t even an option.